foosel/foosel/README.md

 ### Hi there 👋

-- 👩‍💻 I'm Gina Häußge and that's pronounced as `[dʒiːna hɔʏsɡə]`.
-I also listen to my nickname foosel 😉
+- 👩‍💻 My name is Gina Häußge (that's pronounced `[dʒiːna hɔʏsɡə]`), but I also listen to my nickname foosel 😉
 - 🐙 I'm the maintainer of [OctoPrint](https://github.com/OctoPrint/OctoPrint) and you can [support my work on that here](https://support.octoprint.org)
 - 📫 You can reach me by mail at [gina@octoprint.org](mailto:gina@octoprint.org)
 - 🐤 You can find me on Twitter as [@foosel](https://twitter.com/foosel)